-When you are promised a "rate lock" from a lender, it means that you are guaranteed to keep a set interest rate over a certain number of days while you work on the application process.
-This prevents you from going through your entire application process and discovering at the end that your interest rate has gone up.
+A rate "lock" or "commitment" is a promise from the lender to freeze a specific interest rate and a certain number of points for you for a specified period of time during your application process.
+This prevents you from working through your entire application process and learning at the end that the interest rate has risen higher.

 Do you have a question regarding a mortgage program?